The procedure for filing a complaint with the Cincinnati Area Board of Realtors® has 3 basic steps.

 - Expel the member from Board membership or MLS access.

 The Cincinnati Area Board of REALTORS® is a voluntary membership trade association and has legal limits on its authority.
-CABR cannot conduct a hearing to determine violations of law, nor can it enforce contracts or award monetary damages to an injured party in a case.
+CABR cannot conduct a hearing to determine violations of law, nor can it enforce contracts or award monetary damages to a party in a case.
 These powers are reserved to the courts and/or state licensing authority.
-We also do not have the power to revoke an individual’s real estate license.
+CABR also does not have the power to revoke an individual’s real estate license.
 This power falls under the authority of the Ohio Division of Real Estate and Professional Licensing.

-If you are experiencing a problem with a REALTOR® that is legal in nature or if it pertains to the interpretation of a contract, we suggest you contact an attorney to learn your legal options.
+If you are experiencing a problem with a REALTOR® that is legal in nature or if it pertains to the interpretation of a contract, it is suggested you contact an attorney.